flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 [Ladyada][ada] has an awesome video on youtube that [talks about ways of working around this limitation][analogread].
 For the fun of it, I connected the photo resistor to an [MCP3002][mcp].
-Thanks to [awesome resources][mcpblog], it was not hard to write a little C++ class to abstract the reading of the 10-bit value from that chip.
+Thanks to [great resources][mcpblog], it was not hard to write a little C++ class to abstract the reading of the 10-bit value from that chip.
 While I'm aware that there are already other implementations for doing this (see [wiringPi MCP3002][wiringpiMcp]), I opted for a C++ implementation that did not require the use of [hardware SPI][hardwareSpi] pins.
 Aside from it being a lot of fun to write, of course. :)
-The result of that was the creation of the [mcp300x repo][mcpcode], which is small enough to make me go ahead and simply duplicate it under the oclock repo as well.
+The result of that was the creation of the [mcp300x repo][mcpcode], which is small enough to make me go ahead and simply duplicate it under the oclock codebase as well.
 That is under the [mcp300x directory][mcp300xdir] and to be fair, I needed to add an extra knob for using it in the oclock context.
 Specifically, I wanted a way of coordinating among all the threads of the program that use the GPIOs.